jwt625/WhosThere/README.md

 # WhosThere

-macOS utility that captures a photo from the front camera when you return after being idle.
+macOS utility that captures a photo from the front camera when you return after being idle (or someone else touched it).

 ## Usage